The Cox ring of an embedded variety: Introduction

-The notion of the Cox sheaf and Cox ring, as treated in this paper, was first introduced by Hausen in~\cite{hau}, where he considered for the first time the problem of computing the Cox ring of an embedded variety, relating it to that of its ambient space.
+The notion of the Cox sheaf and Cox ring, as treated in this paper, was first introduced by Hausen in~\cite{hau}, where he addressed for the first time the problem of computing the Cox ring of an embedded variety, relating it to the Cox ring of its ambient space.
+In this work, we develop an algorithmic approach to this problem.
+Our goal is to compute the Cox ring of a normal variety $X$ embedded in a normal variety $Z$ with finitely generated Cox ring $\mathcal R(Z)$.
+Our strategy relies on a key assumption: the pullback map on divisor class groups $\iota^\ast\colon {\rm Cl}(Z) \longrightarrow {\rm Cl}(X)$ is an isomorphism.
+Recall that $Z$ comes with a natural quotient construction \cite{adhl}*{Con.
+1.6.3.1}:

-This paper is an attempt to focus on an algorithmic approach to this problem.
-We compute the Cox ring of an embedded variety $X \subseteq Z$ within a Mori dream space, under the assumption that the pullback map ${\rm Cl}(Z) \to {\rm Cl}(X)$ on divisor class groups is an isomorphism and that $X$ and $Z$ satisfy certain regularity conditions (see Proposition \ref{pro:sheaf}).
-The variety $X$ can be described in Cox coordinates by an affine variety $\tilde X$.
-The latter contains an open subvariety $\tilde X_1$ obtained by removing all the divisors cut out on $\tilde X$ by the irrelevant locus of $Z$ (see Construction~\ref{con:emb} for a detailed description). \begin{introthm} Under the hypotheses of Proposition \ref{pro:sheaf}, let $\{m_1, \dots, m_s\}\subseteq\mathcal R(Z)$ be a homogeneous basis for the defining ideal of $\tilde X\setminus\tilde X_1$.
-If $\tilde{X}_1$ is normal, then